 What is car insurance?

 Car insurance can provide you with cover if you’re involved in a car accident.
 It’s also a legal requirement if you own or drive a car, unless you declare the vehicle off-road (SORN) and keep it on private property.

 If you’re caught without insurance you could be fined £300 and given six penalty points.
 If you end up in court, you might be given an unlimited fine and disqualified from driving.

 If your car is involved in an accident, car insurance could provide cover if you injure yourself or other people, or damage property or another vehicle.
 Car insurance could also cover you if your car is damaged by fire, attempted theft, or if it’s stolen.

 Not all policies offer the same cover, so always read the small print and make sure you’re happy with any exclusions or limitations.

 What types of car insurance are there?

-- Third party only – this is the minimum legal requirement.
-It only covers the cost of compensating other people for injury or damage done by you.
+- Third party only – this is the minimum level of cover you need to drive on UK roads.
+It only covers the cost of compensating other people for injury or damage caused by you.
 It doesn’t provide you with any financial help for injury or repairs to your vehicle.

-- Comprehensive – as the name suggests, this will cover you for third party, fire and theft as well as damage caused to your vehicle.
+- Comprehensive – as the name suggests, this includes all the cover of a third party fire and theft policy, but could also protect you as a driver and may pay out for damage to your car.
 It could also include compensation for a number of things such as: medical treatment, legal expenses and accidental damage.